 We should wait on sending them of the nest until they’re strong, well equipped and well established in their faith, otherwise they are very likely to have that faith killed off.
 They need many years of being trained how to handle and apply the Word of God.

-Our kids shouldn’t grow up in a bubble either, but rather, only be exposed to worldly teachings enough that they will be inoculated against them.
+Our kids shouldn’t grow up in a bubble either, but rather, only be exposed to false teachings enough that they will be inoculated against them.

 The idea is to engage them in learning about different cultures, religions and worldviews while they are under our protection.
 They need to know and understand the beliefs and viewpoints of other people so they can realize the challenges that these present to their faith.

 We should be proactive in engaging our kids in discussing answers from a biblical worldview, so they will “be ready to make a defense to everyone who asks them to give an account for the hope that is in them, yet with gentleness and respect” (1 Peter 3:15).

 As Christian parents, we want to prepare our children to appropriately respond to the world’s questions, and often harsh criticisms, about Christianity.
 Churches, by and large, are not equipping children with apologetics in regular Sunday school classes.

 It is our job to not only teach our kids the core beliefs of our faith, but to educate them how to defend those beliefs as well.